 Over the years, we welcomed new business, and in order to meet the needs of a growing customer base, an ATM was added in Hollis, Oklahoma in 1988.
 For the next ten years the bank experienced an exponential growth in our customer base, so in 1998 we built a second full-service facility in Altus, Oklahoma, and changed our name from First State Bank to Stockmans Bank.
 The charter was also moved from Gould to Altus, making Stockmans Bank of Altus the main location.

-Stockmans Bank continues to serve southwest Oklahoma and surrounding areas with the same, community-oriented, person to person approach to banking that’s at the heart of Stockmans Bank.
+Stockmans Bank continues to serve southwest Oklahoma and the Dallas area with the same community-oriented, person to person approach to banking that’s at the heart of Stockmans Bank.
 We remain an independent bank with a proud tradition of sound management and integrity.
 Throughout our years of business we have built a reputation of having high quality and friendly service, community involved employees, and assured confidentiality in all of our services.

 The Stockmans Bank Family enjoys providing the community with a variety of services tailored to meet the individual needs of farmers, ranchers, businesses, Air Force Personnel, and local citizens.
 We have served our customers and community faithfully for over 100 years and look forward to many more.